 - Large-scale seawater desalination, groundwater pipeline, and water treatment projects

 - Petrochemical plants

 We also regularly work with our M&A, finance, and litigation attorneys to assist our clients in the purchase and sale of project interests or resolving disputes that might arise during project construction and operation.

-Chambers USA reports that clients view us as “a highly knowledgeable regulatory team that has the capability to take on any regulatory matter, while at the same time being lean, flexible and not overstaffing” and “’timely, responsive, sensible and pragmatic’” and note that we are “‘well regarded by regulatory staff and strong on enforcement matters.’”
+Chambers USA has reported that clients view us as “a highly knowledgeable regulatory team that has the capability to take on any regulatory matter, while at the same time being lean, flexible and not overstaffing” and “’timely, responsive, sensible and pragmatic’” and note that we are “‘well regarded by regulatory staff and strong on enforcement matters.’”

 How We Can Help

 - Transaction structuring focusing on U.S. and state tax, environmental, and regulatory effects

 - Real estate matters, including title and local land use, eminent domain, tax, and foreign investment (e.g., Foreign Investment in Real Property Tax Act (“FIRPTA”) matters